ferranb/ubuntu_snippets/Display_forwarding_ssh.md

 You can check it with:

     egrep '^X11Forwarding +yes' /etc/ssh/sshd_config

-Restar the server is you have changed it:
+Restart the SSH server if you made changes:

     sudo systemctl restart ssh

-## Client Requirements (probably fulfilled)
+## Client Requirements

-Install required packages (probably they are installed, too):
+Install required packages (they're likely already installed):

     sudo apt install openssh-client xauth xdg-utils

 ## Test it

-Run:
+Connect with:

     ssh -Y username@remotehost

-And execute any graphic application
+And execute any graphic application.
+For instance, `xeyes`.

 You might see messages like: